 If you have applied and want to check to see if your transcripts and or standardized test scores have arrived, please call Ms. Debbie Depriest in the Graduate school (601)-925-3261.
 She would be happy to check for you.

 To apply, please fill out our online application.
 Have the registrar at all of your undergraduate institutions send official transcripts to our Graduate School, and submit a GRE or MCAT or DAT score.
 We do not need letters of recommendation or personal statements.

 You can begin the program summer, fall, or spring term.

-We are accepting students for spring 2015, and we welcome out-of-state applicants and international students.
+We are accepting students for summer and fall 2015, and we welcome out-of-state applicants and international students.

 Admission to the Program

 1. All general requirements for admission to the graduate school of Mississippi College must be met.
 The MCAT exam or DAT exam may be substituted for the GRE requirement.
 The following are the minimum scores for standardized exams:

 - MCAT - 20